Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 #### Check ticket and token balance

-Check that *bob* has a ticket:
+Check that `bob` has a ticket:

 ```bash
 cargo run -- --contract-name ticket-app --user bob.id has-ticket
 ```

-You can also check Bob's balance and see he now has 35 tokens.
+You can also check `bob`'s balance and see he now has 35 tokens.

+With proof composition, Hylé empowers you to leverage multiple proving systems in a single transaction, making advanced functionality like the Ticket App easier than ever.